-Professor Peter Collins studied medicine at Cambridge University and St Thomas’ Hospital Medical School and trained as a junior doctor in London.
-He studied for a research degree at the University Hospital of Wales, Cardiff, receiving his MD degree from the University of Cambridge and won the university’s Sir Walter Langdon-Brown prize.
+Professor Collins studied for a research degree at the University Hospital of Wales, Cardiff.
+He received his MD degree from the University of Cambridge, where he won the university’s Sir Walter Langdon-Brown prize for his thesis.

-In 1989, he joined Royal Brompton Hospital as a consultant cardiologist and was then appointed a professor of clinical cardiology at Imperial College London in 2001.
+In 1989, he joined Royal Brompton Hospital as a consultant cardiologist.
+In 2001, he was appointed a professor of clinical cardiology at Imperial College London.

 Areas of expertise